Rebranded/learningusingbit/README.md

-# learningusingbit
-This repo is to give examples on how to use repo
+This repo helps us learn about git